Infinitode/Infinitode/README.md

 - Updates to `Synthdat`.
 - First official release of `Scriptify`, a free AI-powered writing tool.
 - Updates to `Dungen's API` and `Dungen AI` with new models.
-- Updates to `Python packages`, including DupliPy, CodeSafe, and others.
 - New `AI APIs`.
 - Updates to `pricing` information, and a total overhaul of the `website`.
 - New `3D assets`, `samples`, and `models` on our website, or access via a dedicated app.